Frequently Asked Questions

 It’s a metrics collector and visualization solution for PostgreSQL databases.

-Just so!
-The software falls under the BSD 3-Clause Revised License so use it however you like – privately, commercially, and/or to make modifications.
+Yes!
+The software falls under the BSD 3-Clause Revised License, so use it however you like – privately, commercially, and/or to make modifications.

-There are two ways – the simplest way is to use the public Docker image, which literally takes a minute to get metrics gathering up and running.
-The other option is to do a custom setup, by compiling the metrics collector written in Go, and setting up or re-using the required external components: Grafana and InfluxDB.
+There are two ways – the simplest way is to use the public Docker image, which literally takes one minute to get metrics gathering up and running.
+The other option is to do a custom setup, by compiling the metrics collector (written in Go), and setting up or re-using the required external components: Grafana and InfluxDB.